Fleet Commercial Motor — NZ Multi-Vehicle Cover Compared

 Risk Management

-• Safety programs: Driver training can reduce premiums by 10-15%
+• Safety programs: Driver training may reduce premiums

 • Telematics: Vehicle monitoring systems may qualify for discounts